niicode/advance-css-animation/README.md

 *Just trying my hands on advance css properties for animations*

->You can clone this project too and change things or add anything.
+>You can folk this project too and change things or add anything.